Split to Dubrovnik Itinerary

-Split – Makarska – We departure from Split harbour, Saturday at 13:00 h.
-After lunch sail along the Dalmatian coast down to Makarska Riviera.
+Split – Makarska – We departure from Split harbour, Saturday at 13:00.
+After lunch, we sail along the Dalmatian coast down to Makarska Riviera.
 We spend the afternoon swimming at one of the beautiful beaches on the Riviera.
-From this beach, those feeling adventurous can join our white water rafting excursion on the Cetina river and meet up with the ship in Makarska in the evening, weher we spend the night in port.
+From this beach, those feeling adventurous can join our white water rafting excursion on the Cetina river and meet up with the ship in Makarska in the evening, where we spend the night in port.
 Makarska is one of the most attractive resorts on the Croatian coast.
 Strolling along the streets, you will come across numerous churches and other architectural and cultural sights.

 Hvar – Split – Our next stop will be the Island of Brac.
 We stop for a swim at one of the most famous beaches in Dalmatia – Zlatni Rat near Bol (the Golden cape – its gravel promontory shifts from side to side as the wind and waves constantly change in shape).
 Bol is a typical fisherman’s town turned into a popular tourist destination.

-Split – Disembark after Breakfast and transfer to the airport for your return flight, or to your hotel if extending your stay.
+Split – Disembark after breakfast and transfer to the airport for your return flight, or to your hotel if you’re extending your stay.

 Please note: This itinerary is indicative being subject to weather and operating conditions.